Little Big Horn College: Campus

 The LBHC facility consists of 35000 ft2 of educational space.
 The LBHC campus is situated on two acres of wooded river valley.

 The campus has committed itself to sustainable energy with a goal of carbon neutrality (net-zero emissions).
 In 2016, the campus installed a 45-kilowatt photovoltaic system on the Health and Wellness Center to capture solar energy, partially funded via grants from the Office of Indian Energy Policy and Programs through the United States Department of Energy.

 In 2021, the college received a US$100,000 grant from the Institute of Museum and Library Services to build a new cultural center and museum, and the planning committee input from the tribe to fill the "need for exhibits within the reservation constructed and interpreted by Indigenous people", citing a recent Crow exhibit at the Field Museum of Natural History in Chicago, Illinois, as an example of a museum ensuring active representation.
-As part of the planning committee, Crow Studies adjunct instructor and state representative Sharon Stewart-Peregoy gave statements to local news for more use of the Crow language in the museum, in alignment with community requests.
+As part of the planning committee, Crow Studies adjunct instructor and former state representative Sharon Stewart-Peregoy gave statements to local news for more use of the Crow language in the museum, in alignment with community requests.